sds-ai-solutions/AITaskMaster/docs/development-environment.md

 	AITaskMaster requires Python 3.9 or newer.
 Let's check your current Python version:

 	**$ python --version**
-	Python 3.9.5
+	Python 3.9.5 /
 	If you see a version lower than 3.9, please download and install the latest Python version.

-Step 2: Set up a virtual environment
+???+ abstract "Step 2: Set up a virtual environment"

 	Create a new directory for your project and set up a virtual environment:

-$ mkdir aitaskmaster
+	**$ mkdir aitaskmaster /
-$ cd aitaskmaster
+	$ cd aitaskmaster /
-$ python -m venv venv
+	$ python -m venv venv /
-$ source venv/bin/activate # On Windows, use `venv\Scripts\activate`
+	$ source venv/bin/activate # On Windows, use `venv\Scripts\activate`** /
 	You should now see (venv) at the beginning of your command prompt, indicating that the virtual environment is active.

 Step 3: Install FastAPI and dependencies
 Now, let's install FastAPI and other necessary packages: